-The immune system normally fights against infection and disease.
+The immune system normally fights infection and disease.
 Biologic agents that mimic the body's signals to control cell growth or issue an immune response can be grown in a laboratory and given to patients to stimulate a response to cancer cells.
-Immunotherapy, depending on the type, boosts the immune system's ability to fight cancer cells or helps mark cancer cells to make them easier for the immune system to target.
-Immunotherapy harnesses the immune system to attack cancer cells, to stop or slow cancer cell growth by aiding the immune system in destroying cancerous cells, or limiting the cancer's ability to spread.
+Immunotherapy, depending on the type, helps to stop or slow cancer cell growth by boosting the immune system's ability to destroy cancer cells or marking cancer cells to make them easier for the immune system to target.